wazuh/wazuh-documentation/source/quickstart.rst

 Wazuh quickstart
 ================

-This section of our documentation allows users to easily install the Wazuh server, the Wazuh indexer, and the Wazuh dashboard on the same host using the unattended installation script.
+This section of our documentation allows users to easily install the :ref:`Wazuh server <wazuh_server_installation>`, the :ref:`Wazuh indexer <wazuh_indexer_installation>`, and the :ref:`Wazuh dashboard <wazuh_dashboard_installation>` on the same host using the unattended installation script.
 By running the automated script, you install and configure the Wazuh in just a few minutes.

-These central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.
+These three central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.

 Check the :ref:`Getting started <getting_started>` section to learn more about the Wazuh solution, its components, architecture, and capabilities.
 Alternatively, you can check our :ref:`Installation guide <installation_guide>` to learn how to install each component individually on the same server, as an all-in-one deployment, or on different servers as a distributed deployment depending on the environment needs.